deloachtech/zepher-php/README.md

 # Zepher

-Add customer and user access control to your codebase.

-Zepher works by compiling complex configurations of RBAC and SaaS versioning (e.g. Basic, Plus, Premium) into feature-based enforcement.
+Add RBAC and fee-based SaaS versioning (e.g. Basic, Plus, Premium) to your codebase.

-You define everything at `zepher.io` and download the compiled `zepher.json` file for use in your codebase.
+Zepher works by compiling complex configurations of RBAC and SaaS versioning into feature-based enforcement.
+You define global assets and multiple applications at `zepher.io` and download the compiled `zepher.json` file for app-specific results.

     if($zepher->userCanAccess('FEATURE_FOO', $userRoles)){